Central Metal Site Investigation

 Until 2016, the Central Metal site was used for recycling industrial scrap metal and manufacturing metal tanks.
-Central Metal left piles of soil on the site.
+Central Metal and its predecessor, Damille Metal Supply, left piles of soil on the site over the years beginning in around 2000.
 One of the piles was tested and found to have hazardous levels of lead and arsenic.
-EPA intends to test the soil of residential yards near the site to help determine if lead, arsenic, or other pollutants were blown off-site.
+EPA tested the soil of residential yards near the site to see if lead, arsenic or other pollutants blew off site.

 - Why is EPA Involved?

 - About Lead

 In 2018, EPA completed a Preliminary Assessment.
 In 2019, EPA began a Site Inspection to see if waste from the site blew off site and was a threat to human health or the environment.
 As part of the inspection, EPA tested the soil and groundwater.